ayeshabaig/AirQualityIndex_Django_app/README.md

 # AirQualityIndex(AQI)App

-This application is based on the Django Framework.
+This application is based on the Python Django Framework.
 The front end utilzes the bootstrap front end.
 For the charts, it utilzes charts.js.
 This project is a basic data science project that allows you to use a ML to visualize test and train based on the model The project is structured with nested urls with the roots linked to the visuals.
 Each application/url either render the routes or handles the data sent from the front end.